Why Ubuntu on Windows?

 This article was written in 2017.
 Some information may be outdated.
 Nowadays, WSL2 is available with better performance and full Linux kernel support.

-For programming purposes, I prefer Linux to Windows.
-However, Windows is really good at entertainment and office work.
-Besides, Microsoft Office is the best office suite I have ever experienced, and OneNote is one of my favorite note-taking software.
-Not to mention my beloved Blizzard games such as Diablo, Starcraft and other video games.
+For programming, I prefer Linux to Windows.
+Yet Windows excels at entertainment and office work.
+Microsoft Office remains the best office suite I have encountered, and OneNote ranks among my favorite note-taking applications.
+And let’s not forget my beloved Blizzard games—Diablo, Starcraft, and others.

-Another workaround is to run Windows or Linux on a virtual machine.
-Since I usually play video games, I could not use Windows as a client.
-Running Linux virtually seems promising.
-Unfortunately, my laptop is not strong enough to run the virtual machine smoothly.
+Another approach is running Windows or Linux in a virtual machine.
+Since I frequently play video games, Windows cannot serve as the guest OS.
+Running Linux virtually seemed promising, but unfortunately my laptop lacked the horsepower to run the VM smoothly.

-Finally, M$ comes up with a new feature in Windows 10 named Windows Subsystem for Linux’.
-Surprisingly, it works flawlessly except for several minor issues.
+Finally, Microsoft introduced a new feature in Windows 10 called the Windows Subsystem for Linux’.
+Surprisingly, it works flawlessly—with only a few minor caveats.

 Settings

-1. Turn Windows Subsystem On: find Windows features and select Windows Subsystem for Linux, wait for the installation and restart.
+1. Enable the Windows Subsystem: open Windows features and select Windows Subsystem for Linux.
+Wait for installation to complete and restart.

-2. Open Windows Store and install Ubuntu.
-I also saw OpenSuse on the store.
-Hopefully, there will be more distros adapted in the future, especially Arch Linux/Manjaro which is my favorite.
+2. Open the Microsoft Store and install Ubuntu.
+I also noticed OpenSuse in the store.
+Hopefully more distributions will become available in the future—especially Arch Linux or Manjaro, my personal favorites.

-3. After working around with Ubuntu and Tmux in cmder, I have found out that wsltty is the best tool to avoid fonts broken, key arrow issues.
-Besides, it runs faster than cmder although cmder has many useful features.
+3. After experimenting with Ubuntu and Tmux in cmder, I discovered that wsltty works best for avoiding font rendering and arrow key issues.
+It also runs faster than cmder, though cmder offers more features.

 Here is the result: